Within This Page

 Site Planning: The goal for site planning is to maximize standoff distance or provide protection against potential large explosive devices and to provide clear zones adjacent to the building to facilitate observation of small explosive devices.
 Care must be taken to avoid significant alteration to historic landscaping.
 Impact-engineered site furniture and appropriately designed bollards can enhance both site amenity and security.
 (See the GSA Site Security Design Guide for comprehensive information on an integrated approach to site security design into public space.)

-- Replacement of historic windows can frequently be avoided with the addition of blast-resistant interior storm windows and/or blast curtains to prevent glass fragmentation hazards (refer also to WBDG Glazing Hazard Mitigation and Retrofitting Existing Buildings to Resist Explosive Threats).
+- Restoration of historic windows is preferable.
+Replacement of historic windows can frequently be avoided with the addition of blast-resistant interior storm windows and/or blast curtains to prevent glass fragmentation hazards (refer also to WBDG Glazing Hazard Mitigation and Retrofitting Existing Buildings to Resist Explosive Threats).
+See also Sustainable Historic Preservation.

 - Doors are generally required to open outward, and blast resistant doors may be required in some situations.
 Replacement of historic doors can often be avoided by closing an entrance or providing an additional set of doors to provide the required protection.